felixganzer/ioBroker.hyperion_ng/README.md

 ## Actual working Features

 * control Components of all instances
+* clear All and clear Visible of instance.
+To use it, you have to set under "general.control" one instance and set clearAll or clearVisible to true.
+After clearing the states will be set to false and the priorities will be updated

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later